Aliahmed-new/XSS_REPORTS/Punishment/lab1.md

 Reflected XSS

 ## Summary
-The krazeplanet page has an XSS vulnerability in its First name feild . whatever you type into the first name feild gets embedded raw into a JavaScript object with no sanitiziation.
+The kzlabs.com/punishment page has an XSS vulnerability in its First name feild . whatever you type into the first name feild gets embedded raw into a JavaScript object with no sanitiziation.
 This means by breaking out of the string context with a quote and injecting JavaScript, the payload runs immediately when the page loads. just a malicious URL and the popup fires.

 ## Vulnerable Endpoint
 ```